HISTORY OF INTERNATIONAL RELATIONS

 This course requires a knowledge base in History and Political Science as per RIC admission requirements, and a basic knowledge of modern and contemporary history as per high school curricula.
 A good level of English language proficiency (at least B2) is also required.
 A deep interest in the subject and a serious approach to lectures and readings are not formal requirements, but usually help.

-R. Graf, "Making Use of the 'Oil Weapon': Western Industrialized Countries and Arab Petropolitics in 1973-1974," Diplomatic History, 2012
+R. Graf, "Making Use of the 'Oil Weapon': Western Industrialized Countries and Arab Petropolitics in 1973–1974", Diplomatic History, Vol. 36, No. 1, 2012, pp. 185-208

 The course includes lectures by the teacher and interactive classes in which the students will discuss the assigned readings or present their own research.
-Attendance is not compulsory but is highly recommended and requires in-depth individual study of the recommended readings before each class (see detailed program below).
+Attendance is not compulsory but is highly recommended and requires in-depth individual study of the recommended readings before each class.
 The in itinere tests will not only be used to determine the final grade, but will also serve as teaching tools to improve one's study over the course of the semester.
 A dedicated forum and specific materials, as well as specific assessment activities, will be made available on Moodle for students with enrollment code "701".

 Italian